Check mysql-database-metrics¶

 - Queries

 information_schema.schematafor all non-system schemas.
-The system schemasinformation_schema,mysql,percona,performance_schema, andsysare skipped. - For each schema, queries
+The system schemasinformation_schema,mysql,percona,performance_schema, andsysare skipped. - Queries

-information_schema.tablesfor row counts, data/index sizes, storage engine counts, and collation counts - Queries
+information_schema.tablesfor the row counts, data/index sizes, storage engines and collations of every table in those schemas - Queries

 - Logic is taken from MySQLTuner:mysql_databases() and has been verified in sync with MySQLTuner.
 Intentional deviation: the index-vs-data-size check additionally requires one of the two sizes to exceed 10 MiB, otherwise tiny schemas (where indices proportionally dwarf data) generate constant noise.